ioccc-src/winner/1992/imc/README.md

 machine.
 On Sun workstations they are stored MSB first].

 The program may be asked to produce text output instead of a raster file.
-Then the characters defined in the I macro will be used to create up to 16 different shades of grey.
-Quite a respectable picture can be gained by printing a 130x110 output on a dot matrix 132 column printer with the linefeed set to 7 points.
+Then the characters defined in the `I` macro will be used to create up to 16 different shades of grey.
+Quite a respectable picture can be gained by printing a `130x110` output on a dot matrix 132 column printer with the linefeed set to 7 points.
 Text output also gives a good picture when used in an X window with small characters having a square aspect ratio.

 The options accepted by the program follow.
-Each option is a letter; it may be preceded with a minus sign (or any character in `[!-/]`) and may be followed by other letters, so for example
+Each option is a letter; it may be preceded with a minus sign (or any character in `[!-/]`) and may be followed by other letters, so for example:

+- m
+- \-m
-	    m    -m     mask     *mail
+- mask
+- \*mail

 all mean the same thing.
 Most options may be followed by one or two